-For most, weekends means two days off work with some much-needed R&R. But for game developers, it’s also a time during which they get to show off what they’ve been working on.
-I am of course referring to Screenshot Saturday, which involves tweeting screenshots with the #ScreenshotSaturday hashtag.
-Screenshots which I will be critiquing some of every single Tuesday, in Speculating Screenshots.
+For most, weekends mean two days off work with some much-needed R&R. But for game developers, it’s a time during which they get to show off what they’ve been working on.
+I am of course referring to Screenshot Saturday, which involves tweeting screenshots with the #ScreenshotSaturday hashtag; some of which I will be critiquing every Tuesday, in Speculating Screenshots.

 Kicking off this week’s Speculating Screenshots, we’ve got… well, a weird one.
 Apparently, the game portrayed doesn’t take any time to play – you just gotta set the alarm, and events unfold automatically?
 Needless to say, I’m more than a bit sceptic about this one, but we’ll see.

 “Elves make great lumberjacks too.”?
 I have my doubts, but in the spirit of the (upcoming) season, I decided to include the tweet still.
 Who’s ready for and/or excited about Christmas?

 Ready?
 I was born ready!
 But seriously, that island looks like a pretty sweet place for a grand adventure.
 I suspect they’re about to leave it behind though, which would be a shame.
 We’ll see.

 Exactly what the dark depths at the bottom of those stairs hold is known only to the developer – or is it?
 One thing’s certain however: game looks interesting, doom and gloom or not.